msls-bioinfo/CmiRClustFinder_v1.0/README.md

 ## Usage
 The pipleline triggered by executing `Rscript CmiRclustFinder.r` which is present in `Rscripts` directory<br />
-please navigate into the `Rscripts` directory
+please navigate into the `Rscripts` directory to start the pipeline

 ```
 Rscript CmiRclustFinder.r <TCGA cohort abbreviation> <BED file specifying user intrested genomic regions>